OliverLysa/observatory-data-prep/README.md

 ## Software requirements and setup

-Scripts are written in the programming languages R and Python.
-Please see [here](https://rstudio-education.github.io/hopr/starting.html) for more information on running R scripts and software requirements.
-R components are currently packaged within an R Project and relative file paths are used.
-These can be most easily interacted with using R Studio.
-See [here](https://www.python.org/downloads/) for the equivalent information for Python scripts used, which are contained in [Jupyter Notebooks](https://jupyter.org/install).
+Scripts are largely written in the programming languages R. Please see [here](https://rstudio-education.github.io/hopr/starting.html) for more information on running R scripts and software requirements.
+The R and package versions are listed in the package_version file.
+Required packages are listed at the top of each script.
+R components are currently packaged within an R Project and relative file paths locations are used to call files, functions and other scripts.
+These can be most easily used with using the R Studio IDE.

+Where Python is significantly more performant for specific tasks or provides functions not otherwise available in R, Python scripts have also included in the project.
+These are presented within [Jupyter Notebooks](https://jupyter.org/install), which can be ran using the following instructions (see [here](https://www.python.org/downloads/)).

 # Folder and file descriptions